memento-ai/Memento/packages/search/README.md

 const similarMementos = await selectSimilarMementos(db.pool, {
   content: 'Your search content here',
-  maxTokens: 5000,
+  max_tokens: 5000,
-  numKeywords: 5
+  keywords: 5
 });
 ```

-The `selectSimilarMementos` function combines the results from keyword-based and semantic similarity-based searches, normalizes the scores, and returns the most relevant mementos limited by the specified `maxTokens`.
+The `selectSimilarMementos` function combines the results from keyword-based and semantic similarity-based searches, normalizes the scores, and returns the most relevant mementos limited by the specified `max_tokens`.
 It also avoids returning redundant mementos for documents, synopses, and conversations.

 You can also perform keyword-based and semantic similarity-based searches separately: